-PO 09 INDIVIDUAL AND TEAM WORK: Function effectively as an individual, and as a member of leader in diverse teams and in multi-disciplinary settings. ------- --
+INDIVIDUAL AND TEAM WORK: Function effectively as an individual, and as a member of leader in diverse teams and in PO 09 multi-disciplinary settings.

-PO 10 COMMUNICATION: Communicate effectively on complex engineering activities with the engineering communicate effectively on complex engineering activities with the engineering communicate effective at large, such as being able to comprehend and write effective reports and documentation, make effective presentations and give and receive clear instructions. --
+PO 10 COMMUNICATION: Communicate effectively on complex engineering activities with the with society at large, such as being able to comprehend and write endocumentation, make effective presentations and give and receive of the society of the s --

-PO 11 LIFE-LONG LEARNING: Recognize the need for and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+LIFE-LONG LEARNING: PO 11 Recognize the need for and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.